Michael Young talks to the multi-media Chinese contemporary artist Lu Yang in Shanghai, about animé, films, and neuroscience

 Lu’s work area, in the space adjoining the living room, had more animé paraphernalia and bookcases packed with publications, as well as three over-sized desks on which sat a host of screens and keyboards.
 It was here that, in early 2019, Lu began to spend 14-hour days constructing a new, combat-based computer game, The Great Adventure of the Material World, which pits a cast of superheroes from her past works against a cult of demons scattered through ancient temples, hyper-urban cities, and the galaxy.
 After almost a year of this gruelling schedule, however, she decided to shift her mode of working and turned instead to painting.
 ‘I needed to find a way to relax.
 I thought, maybe I can paint something,’ she told me.
 It was not such a far-fetched idea.

-Lu was, in fact, no stranger to the medium.
+Contemporary artist Lu Yang was, in fact, no stranger to the medium.
 Her first degree was from the painting department of the prestigious China Academy of Fine Art in Hangzhou, where her professor and mentor had been Zhang Peili – a new-media pioneer in China (see Asian Art Newspaper June 2020).
 Lu graduated in 2007 with a Bachelor of Fine Art, followed by a Master of Fine Art in 2010 and is currently studying for her doctorate degree in robotics in Hangzhou, again supervised by Peili.

 To one side of Lu’s computer desk there was an easel, but no paintings.
 Those had left the studio for her exhibition at Shanghai’s Bank Society Gallery.
 Entitled Debut, the show presented brightly hued canvases with the figures inspired by traditional Chinese folktales, Greco-Roman divinities, and wide-eyed manga characters.
 The figures are seen in acts of torture and murder alongside grinning, faces, some of which are based on the artist’s own likeness.
 The paintings possessed the same confronting imagery as Lu’s videos with columns of spurting blood, decapitations, and grimacing faces, graphically depicted in a demonic Danse Macabre.
 The premise of the paintings was to blur the binary of good and evil.